Not sure which service you need?

 - Performing arts and recreational events

-Partners Interpreting provides ASL interpreters for sign language interpretation services on-site or remotely through video conferencing.
+Partners Interpreting is a professional sign language interpreting agency that provides on-site interpreting in Massachusetts and New England and in other areas of the country through VRI Services.
 We will assess your needs and tailor our services to meet your volume and demand.
-New England Interpreters can be arranged for last-minute emergencies, ongoing meetings, and daily for staff needs.
+Our New England sign language interpreters can be arranged for last-minute emergencies, ongoing meetings, and daily for staff needs.
 We will honor your preference for specific interpreters and work with you to ensure the interpreter is prepared for your event.

 Partner’s team consists of staff and part-time interpreters who are primarily nationally certified or state screened, have licenses in their respective states and are screened for language and cultural competency.
 As certified providers, each interpreter pursues continuing professional development opportunities at officially sponsored events and adheres to our industry’s Code of Professional Conduct.
 These guidelines outline items that include confidentiality and behaving in a professional manner as dictated by and appropriate for your organization.
 To book our New England interpreters for sign language interpretation services, call us today at (508) 699-1477.